 This said, besides treatment for a possible underlying infection, you want to take steps to remove the swelling.

 Here are the steps I would take (these apply to ALL fish, not just Bettas):

 - Change water!
 (25% should be fine)

 - Perform a medicated bath with Methylene Blue and a Sulfa based drug OR Kanamycin.

 To prepare this bath I use double dose of Methylene Blue/MethyBlu that would be called for in a direct aquarium applications in a bath of aquarium water from the tank the fish you wish to treat came from, I usually use about a ½ gallon of water, however you may use less.

 Make sure you keep the water in a warm area, as in a cold room the water temperature can drop rapidly which would stress the fish.

-As to the Kanamycin or Sulfa Based Drugs (such as Triple Sulfa or Maracyn Plus), I generally have used twice to four times the recommended in tank strength in these baths of the before mentioned medications (Metronidazole, etc.) with the possible exception of Kanamycin.
+As to the Kanamycin or Sulfa Based Drugs (such as Triple Sulfa or Maracyn Plus), I generally have used twice the recommended in tank strength in these baths of the before mentioned medications (Metronidazole, etc.) with the possible exception of Kanamycin.